s2l1/Headless-Samourai-Dojo/README.md

 With WinSCP, you can now connect to your ODROID.

-Accept the server certificate and navigate to the local and remote bitcoin directories:
+Accept the server certificate and navigate to the `Local` and `Remote` bitcoin directories.
 ```
 Local: C:\bitcoin\bitcoin_mainnet\
 Remote: PATH_TO_SSD\bitcoin\
 ```
-You can now copy the two subdirectories (folders) named blocks and chainstate from `Local` to `Remote`.
+You can now copy the two subdirectories (folders) named "blocks" and "chainstate" from `Local` to `Remote`.
 This will take about 6 hours.
 The transfer must not be interupted.
 Make sure your computer does not go to sleep.

 Once the data transfer is finished you can close WinSCP and start bitcoind.